Patent Registration

 All

-28 Dec 25 Return for November by persons with Unique Identification Number (UIN) like embassies etc to get refund under GST for goods and services purchased by them.
+28 Jan 26 Return by persons with Unique Identification Number (UIN) like embassies etc to get refund under GST for goods and services purchased by them, for December .

 Readmore...